 - The Nationwide Readmissions Database Tutorial provides a description of the NRD database design and a detailed example on how to use the NRD to estimate national readmission rates with standard errors. - The Load and Check HCUP Data tutorial provides instructions on how to unzip (decompress) HCUP data, save it on a computer, and load the data into a standard statistical software package.
-This tutorial also describes how to verify that the data have been loaded correctly.
+This tutorial also describes how to verify that the data have been loaded correctly. - The HCUP Tools Loading Tutorial provides instructions on how to unzip (decompress) the HCUP Software Tools for ICD-10-CM/PCS, save it on the computer, and load the Tool into a standard statistical software package for application to HCUP or other administrative databases.
+Users will also learn how to verify that the Tool has loaded correctly.
+Information about the transition to ICD-10-CM/PCS is also included in this tutorial.
+While the instructions are specific to the Clinical Classifications Software (CCS) for ICD-10-CM/PCS, the steps are broadly applicable to other HCUP Tools.

 Other tutorials about the design or use of other HCUP databases also are available.
-The Online Tutorial Series is located on the HCUP-US Web site at http://hcup-us.ahrq.gov/tech_assist/tutorials.jsp.
+The Online Tutorial Series is located on the HCUP-US Web site at hcup-us.ahrg.gov/tech\assist/tutorials.jsp.